Sameer Wankhede

-Sameer Wankhede (born 14 December 1979) is an Indian Bureaucrat and Indian Revenue Service officer of 2008 batch.
-Until 2021, he worked as Zonal Director of the Narcotics Control Bureau (NCB).
-Prior to joining NCB, Wankhede worked with the National Investigation Agency and the Air Intelligence Unit.
-In 2021, Wankhede gained nation wide attention for his involvement in the drug case related to Shah Rukh Khan's son Aryan Khan.
+Sameer Wankhede (born 14 December 1979) is an Indian bureaucrat and Indian Revenue Service officer of 2008 batch.
+Until 2021, he was posted as Zonal Director of the Narcotics Control Bureau (NCB).
+Prior to this Wankhede was posted on the National Investigation Agency and the Income Tax Air Intelligence Unit.
+In 2021, Wankhede gained nationwide attention for his involvement in the drug case related to Shah Rukh Khan's son Aryan Khan.

 Early life and education

 Wankhede is a civil servant who works as an officer in the Indian Revenue Service (Custom & Indirect Taxes).
 He was born on 14 December 1979, in a middle-class Mahar family in Maharashtra, India.
+During his formative years, Wankhede developed a keen interest in social issues and governance.
+He completed his primary and secondary education in Maharashtra.
 He completed his BA in 2001 from Ramnarain Ruia College.
-During his formative years, Wankhede developed a keen interest in social issues and governance.
-After completing his primary and secondary education in Maharashtra, he enrolled in a reputed university to further his academic journey.
-He also graduated with a degree in Bachelor of Laws from the Mumbai University reflecting his interest in legal matters and the judiciary system.
+He also graduated with a degree in Bachelor of Laws from the Mumbai University.

 Career

-Sameer Wankhede appeared for 2007 UPSC Civil Services Examination and secured an All India Rank (AIR) of 561 in his first attempt and then went on to join Indian Revenue Service batch of 2008.
-Thus becoming an IRS officer.
+Sameer Wankhede appeared for 2007 UPSC Civil Services Examination and secured an All India Rank (AIR) of 561 in his first attempt and then joined the Indian Revenue Service batch of 2008.

 Throughout his career, Wankhede has held various positions in law enforcement agencies involved in drug enforcement.
 He has been actively involved in conducting raids, intelligence operations, and undercover investigations targeting drug traffickers and their networks.
 During his 15-year career he has been credited with seizure of 17,000 kg narcotics and 165 kg gold.

 Zakir Naik case

-Wankhede played a crucial role in booking Islamic preacher Zakir Naik for alleged money laundering and incitement of religious hatred.
+Wankhede played a crucial role in booking Islamic preacher Zakir Naik for money laundering and incitement of religious hatred.

 Dawood Ibrahim's aide Chinku Pathan case

 Chinku Pathan, known for his association with the infamous underworld don Dawood Ibrahim, was a notorious figure in the world of crime.
-He was allegedly involved in various illegal activities, including drug trafficking, extortion, and violence.
+He was involved in various illegal activities, including drug trafficking, extortion, and violence.
 The operation was led by Wankhede and the arrest took place as part of an operation conducted by the Narcotics Control Bureau (NCB).

 Mika Singh Airport case

 In February 2013, singer Mika Singh was detained when he tried to move out of Mumbai international airport without declaring over Rs 9 lakh after he arrived from Bangkok.
-Singh was detained by the customs' Air Intelligence Unit headed by Wankhede.
+Singh was detained by the Customs Air Intelligence Unit headed by Wankhede.
 Two liquor bottles, sunglasses and perfumes were found in Mika's bag.